Career Definition for a Behavioral Therapist

 By earning a master's degree in school counseling or a similar field, these counselors then guide students toward success in school or help individuals choose educational programs and career goals.
 Most public school counselors need to be licensed, though requirements vary by state.
-The annual mean salary in general was $56,490 in 2015, per the BLS, with those working for insurance carriers and the federal government earning the top wages.
-The BLS also predicted average employment growth of 8% in this field from 2014-2024.
+The annual median salary, in general, was $55,410 in 2017, per the BLS, with those working for insurance carriers and the federal government earning the top wages.
+The BLS also predicted faster than average employment growth of 13% in this field from 2016-2026.

 Rehabilitation counselors assist individuals who have physical or emotional disabilities, in their quests for independent living.
 These professionals are required to have a minimum of a master's degree in rehabilitation counseling or a similar field.
-A faster-than-average increase in jobs was projected by the BLS, with 9% growth expected from 2014 through 2024 versus 7% across all occupations.
-These counselors earned an annual mean salary of $38,040 in 2015.
+A faster than average increase in jobs was projected by the BLS, with 13% growth expected from 2016 through 2026 versus 7% across all occupations.
+These counselors earned an annual median salary of $34,860 in 2017.